airplanes-humanity/airplanes-humanity.github.io/_posts/2019-01-25-Foam-Prototype.md

 author: Brennen Kulikowski
 ---

-The first attempt at created a rigid structure for the aircraft was started using craft foam-core, and wooden dowels.
+The first attempt at creating a rigid structure for the aircraft was started using craft foam-core, and wooden dowels.
 The cross section was a hand-cut approximation of the NACA 4418 airfoil.
-The body itself was modelled after an [open-source](https://www.circuitgrove.com/products/openrc-swift-freeopen) 3D-printed flying wing structure.
+The body itself was modeled after an [open-source](https://www.circuitgrove.com/products/openrc-swift-freeopen) 3D-printed flying wing structure.
 This featured both swept and tapered wings.